expo-dev/expositor/readme.md

-to hear it from someone: any goal of yours is a valid one (whether that’s chasing Elo gains, wanting to learn stuff, or trying out new, weird, wonderful ideas), and the performance or progress of your engine does not reflect your self-worth in any way (nor is any certain indicator of what the future will be).
+to hear it from someone: any goal of yours is a valid one (whether that’s chasing Elo gains, wanting to learn stuff, or trying out new, weird, wonderful ideas), and the performance or progress of your engine does not reflect your self-worth in any way (nor is any certain indicator of what the future will be like).

 ## Status